Byzantine army: The army of Justinian I and his successors

 The size of Justinian's army is unclear.
 Bury, writing in the 1920s, accepted the estimate of 150,000 troops of all classes in 559 given by Agathia of Myrina in his History.
-Modern scholars estimate the total strength of the imperial army under Justinian to be between 300,000 and 350,000 soldiers.
+Norwich also estimated the army under Justinian at 150,000 soldiers.
+Other scholars estimate the total strength of the imperial army under Justinian to be between 300,000 and 350,000 soldiers.

 Field armies generally had 15,000 to 25,000 soldiers and were formed mainly of comitatenses and foederati, reinforced by the commanders' retinues and barbarian allies.
 The expeditionary force of Belisarius during his reconquest of Carthage from the Vandals in 533 is illustrative.

 This army had 10,000 comitatenses and foederati infantry, with 3,000 similarly composed cavalry.
 There were 600 Huns and 400 Herules, all mounted archers, and 1,400 or 1,500 mounted bucellarii of Belisarius' retinue.
 The small force of less than 16,000 men voyaged from the Bospherus to North Africa on 500 ships protected by 92 dromons, or war-ships.

 Tactics, organization and equipment had been largely modified to deal with the Persians.
 The Byzantines adopted elaborate defensive armor from Persia, coats of mail, cuirasses, casques and greaves of steel for tagma of elite heavy cavalrymen called cataphracts, who were armed with bow and arrows as well as sword and lance.

 Large numbers of light infantry were equipped with the bow, to support the heavy infantry known as scutatii (Meaning ″shield men″) or skutatoi.
 These wore a steel helmet and a coat of mail, and carried a spear, axe and dagger.
 They generally held the centre of a Greek line of battle.
 Infantry armed with javelins were used for operations in mountain regions.

 Notable military events during the reign of Justinian included the battle of Dara in 530, when Belisarius, with a force of 25,000, defeated the Persian emperor's army of 40,000.
 In addition to his reconquest of Carthage, noted above, Belisarius also recaptured Sicily, Naples, Rome and the rest of Italy from the Goths in a war lasting from 535 to 554.
 Another famous commander of the time was the imperial eunuch Narses, who defeated a Gothic army at Busta Gallorum on the eastern coast of Italy in 552.